Carbon-Twelve-C12/supernova/README.md

 ## Key Innovations

 ### 1. **End-to-End Quantum Resistance**
-Supernova is engineered with a deep, architectural commitment to post-quantum security.
+Supernova is engineered with an architectural commitment to post-quantum security.
 We have replaced classical cryptographic primitives (ECDSA, secp256k1) with NIST-standardized post-quantum schemes across the entire protocol stack.
 -   **Primary Signatures:** **ML-DSA (Dilithium)** for general on-chain transactions.
 -   **Stateless Signatures:** **SPHINCS+** for high-security applications like wallet recovery.
 -   **Key Exchange:** **ML-KEM (Kyber)** for securing the P2P communication layer.